hpi-swa-teaching/GameMecha/source/GM-DemoGame.package/GMDemoGameMovingEntity.class/README.md

-This class defines more refined behavior for moving entities.
+A GMDemoGameMovingEntity provides more refined behavior for moving entities.